Generalizing Downsampling from Regular Data to Graphs

-\paragraph{Graph Coarsening and Reduction} The most relevant coarsening method is the one proposed by \citet{bell_exposing_2012}, which has been successfully used to accelerate algebraic multi-grid methods to solve sparse linear systems.
-Their method computes a $k$-MIS $S \subseteq V$ and then collapses every node in the graph to the nearest node in $S$.
-As already mentioned, the main difference between their methods w.r.t.\ the one proposed in this paper is that their algorithm is non-deterministic, as the nodes in the $k$-MIS are extracted at random.
-Classical MIS (i.e., with $k=1$) was proposed as a first sampling step in \citet{barnard_fast_1994}, although their final reduction step may not preserve the connectivity of the graph.
+\paragraph{Graph Coarsening and Reduction.} MISs (i.e., with $k=1$) were adopted as a first sampling step in \citet{barnard_fast_1994}, although their final reduction step may not preserve the connectivity of the graph.
 Using MIS was also suggested by \citet{shuman_multiscale_2016} as an alternative sampling step for their graph reduction method.
-The spectral reduction proposed by \citet[neighborhood variant]{loukas_graph_2019} does not use sampling as a first reduction step, but sequentially contracts node neighborhoods until a halting condition is reached, performing similar steps to the classical greedy algorithm for maximum-weight independent sets. \paragraph{Graph Pooling} Apart from a few cases~\cite{luzhnica_clique_2019,ma_graph_2019,wang_haar_2020,bacciu_non-negative_2019,bacciu_k-plex_2021}, pooling in Graph Neural Networks (GNNs) usually entails an adaptive approach, typically realized by means of another neural network.
+The spectral reduction proposed by \citet[neighborhood variant]{loukas_graph_2019} does not use sampling as a first reduction step, but sequentially contracts node neighborhoods until a halting condition is reached, performing similar steps to the classical greedy algorithm for maximum-weight independent sets. \paragraph{Graph Pooling.} In a contemporary and independent work, \citet{stanovic_maximal_2022} introduced a pooling mechanism based on maximal independent (vertex) sets, named MIVSPool.
+Their method is analogous to ours, but restricted to the case of \kmis[1], that they compute using the parallel algorithm of \citet{meer_stochastic_1989}.
+Another related model is \textsc{EdgePool}~\cite{diehl_towards_2019}, which computes instead a maximal matching, i.e., a maximal independent set of edges, selecting the edges depending on a learned scoring function. \citet{nouranizadeh_maximum_2021} also proposed a pooling method that constructs an independent set maximizing the mutual information between the original and the reduced graph.
+To do so, the authors leverage on a sequential algorithm with cubic time complexity and also no guarantees that the resulting set is maximal.
+Apart from a few other cases~\cite{dhillon_weighted_2007,luzhnica_clique_2019,ma_graph_2019,wang_haar_2020,bacciu_non-negative_2019,bacciu_k-plex_2021,bianchi_hierarchical_2020}, pooling in Graph Neural Networks (GNNs) usually entails an adaptive approach, typically realized by means of another neural network.